-- 1. The Commission approves on an interim basis, effective 26 September 2011, the ex parte application by Bell Aliant Regional Communications, Limited Partnership dated 13 May 2011. - 2.
-In order that the application may be available for public examination, consistent with the Canadian Radio-television and Telecommunications Rules of Practice and Procedure (the Rules of Procedure), the company is directed to file with the Commission, within two business days of the date of this order, an electronic version of the application for the Commission website.
-Among other things, section 59 of the Rules of Procedure incorporates by reference the procedural requirements established in Telecom Information Bulletin 2010-455,2 which allow interveners to file interventions within 25 calendar days of the filing of the Group B tariff application that has been placed on the public record.
+- 1. The Commission approves on an interim basis the ex parte application by Bell Canada, dated 11 June 2013 and amended on 22 July 2013 and on 29 July 2013 subject to the following condition. - 2.
+Bell Canada is to advise the Commission of the outcome of the selection process as soon as possible and notify the Commission whether the customer has awarded the contract to Bell Canada.
+If Bell Canada is awarded the contract, it is directed to file with the Commission, within two business days of the date of the above notification, an electronic version of the application for the Commission website.
+Among other things, section 59 of the Canadian Radio-television and Telecommunications Commission Rules of Practice and Procedure incorporates by reference the procedural requirements established in Telecom Information Bulletin 2010-455, 2 which allow interveners to file interventions within 25 calendar days of the filing of the Group B tariff application that has been placed on the public record.